De Wahl's rule: Rule

 and the verbs formed out of them using prefixes.

 Because the rule is actually made of three parts, it also known as the "three rules of de Wahl".

 The nouns and adjectives are created by removing the ending and thus obtaining the root.
 After adding -r or -er, one obtains the infinitive in the majority of cases: decora/t/ion, decora/t-, decora/r.

 Application

 This rule is used in the constructed languages Interlingue and Sambahsa.
-After a possible modification one can apply this rule to create new forms of a word especially in Romance languages or in languages which borrowed vocabulary from Romance languages.